thoughtbot/shoulda-matchers/MAINTAINING.md

 bundle exec rake docs:publish_latest
 ```

-This will update the version to which the docsite auto-redirects to the latest
+This will update the auto-redirect on the index page to the latest version.
+For
-version.
-For instance, if the latest version were 4.0.0, this command would
+instance, if the latest version were 4.0.0, this command would publish the docs
-publish the docs at <https://matchers.shoulda.io/docs/v4.0.0> but redirect
+at <https://matchers.shoulda.io/docs/v4.0.0> and simultaneously redirect
 <https://matchers.shoulda.io/docs> to this location.

-However, if you want to publish the docs for a version and at the same
+However, if you want to publish the docs for a version but manually set the
-time manually set the auto-redirected version, you can run this instead:
+auto-redirected version, you can run this instead:

 ```bash
 bundle exec rake docs:publish[version, latest_version]